 Growing Interest in European Community Media

-Lately, European institutions have shown a growing interest in non profit-making media serving local communities.
+Lately, European institutions have shown a growing interest in non-profit-making media serving local communities.

 Recently the European Parliament commissioned a comprehensive survey of non-commercial local radio and television in all EU Member States.
 There are approximately 3500 such stations in the Union.
 The study will include an analysis of social, regulatory and financial aspects of these media.

 The Council of Europe, too, seems to be increasingly aware of the importance of community media.
-In a Recommendation on media pluralism and the diversity of media content– adopted in January 2007 – the Committee of Ministers emphasize the importance not only of public service media in this context.
+In a Recommendation on media pluralism and the diversity of media content– adopted in January 2007 – the Committee of Ministers emphasizes the importance not only of public service media in this context.
 Member States should also “encourage the development of other media capable of making a contribution to pluralism and diversity …These media could, for example, take the form of community, local, minority and social media”.

 Several members of CMFE have contributed to the May 2010 issue of “Telematics and Informatics.
 An interdisciplinary journal on the social impacts of new technologies“, titled Community Media – The Long March.

 The contributions presented in this issue present the opportunities and challenges that are characterising the sector at this time, as the switchover to digital broadcasting platforms, and the need of constant presence at the European Union and Council of Europe levels to make sure that community media are considered with equal dignity among other broadcasters in media policy debates.